What is a security system?

 Can my warranty be extended?

 Yes.
-For only a few extra dollars a month, Protectron offers an extended warranty that covers all repair or replacement fees for your security devices (parts and labor).
+For only a few extra dollars a month, Protectron offers an extended warranty that covers all repair or replacement fees for your security devices (parts and labour), but not for batteries.

 Is the information in my file up to date?